 Dear Patrons, Namaste!

-At Nepal Matters for America, this Summer we have begun yet another new year for us, with lots of achievements behind and new challenges ahead.
+At Nepal Matters for America, this Winter we have begun yet another new year for us, with lots of achievements behind, despite the ordeals of Covid-19, and new challenges ahead.
 Thank you for your support!

-What matters this Fall onwards and the next year is what diplomatic and policy visibility Nepal will have and maintain in the most powerful capital of the world Washington DC.
+What matters this January 2021 onwards is what diplomatic and policy visibility Nepal will have and maintain in the most powerful capital of the world Washington DC.
 As you already know, due to the increasingly assertive China, and now India, historic changes are taking place in South Asia and there is no doubt that our friendly Nepal will feel the heat, and in fact, she already does.
 Apart from sovereignty challenge, what will happen to the values of freedom and democracy Nepalese have been accepting all these years, remains a key question.

 Nepal’s subsequent governments have seemed more interested in remaining in power than serving the country and the people.
-They have seemed less interested in understanding the international dynamics and providing required policy and professional back-ups to uplift Nepal’s status in the international arena.
+This has proven true again and again — the latest political crisis ensued by internal feud in the ruling Communist Party of Nepal.
+Nepali governments have seemed less interested in understanding the international dynamics and providing required policy and professional back-ups to uplift Nepal’s status in the international arena.
 Not to mention their indifference in terms of people’s needs and aspirations.
 Consequently, nothing significant has been achieved, rather the opposite compared to Nepal’s history of professional diplomacy.
 We acknowledge the work of Nepal’s embassy and staff, but in the increasingly chaotic world order or rather a disorder, it is not enough.

 But there’s a way to stop this sorry situation — and we need your help.